symbol/symbol-docs/source/concepts/mosaic-restriction.rst

 Only accounts tagged with the key identifiers and values that meet the conditions will be able to execute transactions involving the mosaic.

-Additionally, the mosaic creator can define restrictions that depend directly on global restrictions set on another mosaic - known as **reference mosaic**.
+Additionally, the mosaic creator can define restrictions that depend directly on global restrictions set on another mosaic—known as **reference mosaic**.
 The referenced mosaic and the restricted mosaic do not necessarily have to be created by the same account, enabling the delegation of mosaic permissions to a third party.

 *******************
 Address restriction